BIDS-collaborative/hackingmeasurement.github.io/_posts/2015-05-07-bids-moorea-and-crete.md

     - Different mosquitos have different infectiousness (could perhaps even simulate with trait data)
     - Could tie into Crete with other vector studies?
+    - Model and predict: if you reduce water how will it affect mosquito population?
  - Water?
 From different perspectives (i.e., species, geology)?
  - Simulate removal of marine protected areas / increase fisheries (reef turns to algae due to loss of herbivorous fish).